-Over the period of years during which these units will be occupied, the impact, based on the Moderate Study, is shown in the table below.
+Over the period of years during which these units will become occupied, the impact, based on the Moderate scenario, is shown in the table below.
 The "Annual" row projects the number of students new to the district from these units, in a given year.
 The "Aggregate" row projects the accumulated increase in students served by the district through the year indicated.
-The table in Figure 10 reflects the students generated using the Conservative estimate of projected Dwelling Units.